lucatacconi/crunz-ui/.github/README.md

 <br />

-> :info: **Use the link below if you want to skip information about Crunz and Crunz-ui and go straight to setup procedures.
+> :information_source: **Use the link below if you want to skip information about Crunz and Crunz-ui and go straight to setup procedures.
 <br /> [Shortcuts to Docker and Composer setup procedure](LAZY_AREA.md)**

 <br />